DaisyIpatzi/daisyipatzi.github.io/_projects/2024-02-08-Object_Recognition_CIFAR-10.md

 ## 1. Introduction

-In this project, we investigate into the field of machine learning and image recognition by developing a neural network model using the CIFAR-10 dataset (Krizhevsky, 2009).
-Our objective is to create a Convolutional Neural Network (CNN) using Keras, an open-source neural network library in Python, constructed to facilitate quick experimentation with deep neural networks.
+In this project, we delve into the field of machine learning and image recognition by developing a neural network model using the CIFAR-10 dataset (Krizhevsky, 2009).
+Our aim is to build a Convolutional Neural Network (CNN) using Keras – an open-source neural network library in Python designed to support rapid experimentation with deep learning models.

-As noted by Chollet (2015), Keras stands out for its high-level interface, providing a simpler entry point into deep learning, and its ability to operate on top of TensorFlow, a comprehensive platform for machine learning.
-To facilitate our development process, we will utilise Google Colab, a cloud-based Python programming environment.
+As highlighted by Chollet (2015), Keras is notable for its high-level interface, which makes deep learning more accessible, and its integration with TensorFlow, a comprehensive machine learning framework.
+For this project, we will be using Google Colab, a cloud-based Python environment that simplifies development and allows access to GPU acceleration.

-This project covers critical aspects of machine learning, from data preprocessing and division of the dataset into training, validation, and testing sets, to defining the CNN architecture and fine-tuning hyperparameters.
-Our focus will be on preventing overfitting, ensuring model generalisation, and optimising the network's performance.
+The project covers key aspects of machine learning – from data preprocessing and splitting the dataset into training, validation, and test sets, to defining the CNN architecture and tuning hyperparameters.
+Particular attention is given to preventing overfitting, ensuring the model generalises well, and optimising overall performance.

 ## 2. Overview of the CIFAR-10 Dataset